 We get this question all the time, “Do you do SEO?”
 And while I am rarely at a loss for words, I still struggle with the answer.
 Why?
 Because it’s a loaded question.

 Search Engine Optimization, or SEO, means something different for everyone.
 For some people, it’s Pay Per Click advertising (which refer to strategic partners.)
-For some people, it’s extensive keyword research – which we don’t do – or content development which we can do.
+For some people, it’s extensive keyword research or content development which we can do.

 Yet I can’t say we don’t do SEO.
 It’s just that we take a more common sense SEO approach; good content added over time using proper semantics.
 HUH?!
 Let’s take a closer look at common sense SEO strategies and how you can use them to help improve your website’s page rank (on your own or with some help from Marketing Cafe.)